Affordances of Online Discussions

 Evolve Your Discussion Strategies

-For example, classroom “Discussions” are traditional face-to-face activities that take place with multiple people at the same time in a classroom.
-They both benefit from and are limited by the context of the classroom — resources available (space, time, additional materials, etc.), abilities, power dynamics, etc. of the group (outspoken, shy, dyslexic, privileges, socioeconomic status, etc.).
+For example, classroom “Discussions” are traditional face-to-face activities that occur with multiple people simultaneously in a classroom.
+They both benefit from and are limited by the classroom context — resources available (space, time, additional materials, etc.), abilities, power dynamics, etc. of the group (outspoken, shy, dyslexic, privileges, socioeconomic status, etc.).

-When traditional classroom discussions are moved online, the context of the classroom is changed in ways that affect communication, power, and equity.
-For example, being interrupted and talked over isn’t possible in an asynchronous discussion, responses feel less rushed and can be more thoughtfully constructed.
+When traditional classroom discussions are moved online, the classroom context is changed in ways that affect communication, power, and equity.
+For example, being interrupted and talked over isn’t possible in an asynchronous discussion; responses feel less rushed and can be more thoughtfully constructed.
 If anonymity is protected, responses can be more honest with less fear of embarrassment or retribution.
 There are many other examples as well.

 Strategies